A guide to upgrade subversion to 1.14

 Apache Httpd Security Tips

-• Hide Apache version: using ServerTokens Prod and ServerSignature Off to hide your OS and apache version.
+• Hide Apache version: Use ServerTokens Prod and ServerSignature Off to hide your OS and Apache version.